Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Production
 - One subscription can only trust one directory.
 Each department within a company can have its own subscription
 - For a given subscription, you can also change the directory.
-- You can go to the dashboard and look at all the subscriptions- When you click a subscription you will be able to see what directory is assigned
+- You can go to the dashboard and look at all the subscriptions- When you click a subscription you will be able to see what directory is assigned.